alugupta/ares/README.md

 After training and quantizing models, `ares/experiments/eval/eval.sh` can be used to evaluate the models on the validation and test sets.

 ### Fault-injection
+The [`ares/experiments/bits/bits.py`](./experiments/bits/bits.py) experiment implements the core fault-injection framework of Ares.
+We illustrate an example of how to inject static persistent faults in the weights for the models.
+The transform for random fault injection is implemented in [`ares/dl_models/transform/random_fault.py`](./dl_models/transform/random_fault.py).
+Examples of running the fault injection framework can be found in [`ares/experiments/bits/run.sh`](./experiments/bits/run.sh).

+Examples of how to inject faults into activations will be provided shortly.
+In the meantime, please contact us if you have questions regarding this.

 ## Link to paper
 Visit ACM's digital library to read the [full paper](https://dl.acm.org/citation.cfm?id=3195997).